officelearn/azure-docs.sv-se/articles/application-gateway/application-gateway-create-url-route-portal.md

 ## <a name="log-in-to-azure"></a>Logga in på Azure

-Logga in på Azure-portalen på [http://portal.azure.com](http://portal.azure.com)
+Logga in på Azure portal [http://portal.azure.com](http://portal.azure.com)

 ## <a name="create-an-application-gateway"></a>Skapa en programgateway